 The Escape is an award-winning destination that offers a peaceful escape from the busy streets of Sydney.
-This luxury camping experience offers the best of the southern coast.
-Here, you can enjoy the solitude of bush camping, but taken to the next level with a sophisticated tent setup.
+This luxury camping NSW experience offers the best of the southern coast.
+Here, you can enjoy the solitude of bush camping but taken to the next level with a sophisticated tent setup.

 The Escape at Clyde River allows you to choose between luxury tents or a studio – both fantastic options.
-The accommodation is right along the riverside, on the properties 80-acres of pristine land.
-If you’re looking for serenity, peace and quiet – then this is the place to go.
+The accommodation is right along the riverside, on the property’s 80 acres of pristine land.
+If you’re looking for serenity, peace, and quiet – then this is one of the best glamping spots available.

 Each luxurious tent is set up amongst the vineyards.
 Stunning views can be enjoyed from all over.
 The tents include a wooden patio, barbeque area, kitchenette, lounge, and super comfortable bed.
 It really doesn’t get much better than sitting outside your tent here with a glass of wine in hand.

 This place doesn’t offer a tent or caravan – so this is no regular glamping experience.
-Instead, you will get to stay in a fully kitted out cave in the Blue Mountains National Park.
+Instead, you will get to stay in a fully kitted-out cave in the Blue Mountains National Park, which adds a completely new twist to the idea of glam camping NSW.
 This is definitely not your everyday camping experience, but it’s unquestionably something worth trying out.